 So while it checks most of the right boxes, we think a solid 4 out of 5 is a fair and honest rating.

-EaseUS Data Recovery Test Results
+Does EaseUS Data Recovery Software Work?

 Now we move into the more practical part of the review – our hands-on experience with EaseUS.